ben-aaron188/textwash/README.md

 # Textwash

-**UPDATE: Textwash is now available for Dutch!
-See below for details of how you can run the Dutch anonymization model.**
+_Textwash is available for English and Dutch._

 Textwash is an automated text anonymisation tool written in Python.
 The tool can be used to anonymise unstructured text data.
 To achieve this, Textwash identifies and extracts personally-identifiable information (e.g., names, dates) from text and replaces the identified entities with a generic identifier (e.g., Jane Doe is replaced with PERSON_FIRSTNAME_1 PERSON_LASTNAME_1).